Keynecta/client-portal.keynecta.com/content/_index.md

     preheading: ''
     heading: Dashboard Access
     body: >-
-      To access the dashboard, use your .gov email address and login using Microsoft.
-You **do not** need to login to a  Smartsheet account.
+      To access the dashboard, use your .gov email address.
+You **do not** need to create a  Smartsheet account.
     cards:
       - heading: Keynecta Dashboard
         body: >-